Additions, Changes and Removals in Gurobi 13.0#

 PDHG Algorithm#

 Primal-Dual Hybrid Gradient (PDHG) has been added to our suite of algorithms for solving linear programs (LPs).
-You can enable it when solving an LP or MIP by setting the Method parameter to GRB_METHOD_PDHG (6).

-PDHG on Nvidia GPUs#
+PDHG on NVIDIA GPUs#

 Important